Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 The exam presents scenarios and asks: "Which pillar is most at risk?"

-Strong answers apply multiple pillars — especially Security + Responsible Al together
+Strong answers apply multiple pillars — especially Security + Responsible AI together

 > Exam Insight
 >